December 17: Temporary parking for library material pickup and returns near Elizabeth Dafoe Library.

 Winnipeg, Manitoba R3T 2N2

-There will be no physical reserves available for Fall term, due to COVID-19 restrictions.
+There will be no physical reserves available for Fall and Winter Terms, due to COVID-19 restrictions.

 The Libraries will try to obtain digital course reserves that you can use in UM Learn.
 We can accomplish this in two ways: